Cal Grants

 Who is considered for a Community College Entitlement Award

-- Students enrolled at a California Community College in their award year
+• Students must be enrolled at a California Community College

 Cal Grant High School Entitlement Award